praneethr86/newscast-cli/backlog.md

 - learn how to publish as npm package
 - Deploy on heroku and give to UPSC Students and teachers

+- Transform this to a React app which reads RSS feed reader so it can have a UI

 ---

 ## Done